4 ways your HVAC system can affect your sleep

 1. HVAC systems keep temperatures stable

 Research shows that cooler conditions help people sleep better.
 Anywhere between 15 and 20 degrees Celsius is optimal for your bedroom overnight, as anything above or below this range can disrupt your sleep.
 Temperature fluctuations can be caused by leaking ductwork, a faulty thermostat, or something as simple as not maintaining your HVAC system.
+Installing a smart thermostat, keeping your ducts clean, and having your HVAC system maintained will help to maintain a constant and comfortable temperature throughout your home.

 2. HVAC systems regulate humidity levels

 Levels of humidity that are too high or too low can adversely affect your sleep.
 If levels are too high, you can feel sweaty and sticky throughout the night, and your room will attract mildew and mold.
 If humidity levels are too low, you may wake up with a sore throat, a dry or bleeding nose, and/or itchy skin.
+If you find that you are battling uncomfortable humidity levels, consider installing a humidifier for your home.

 3. HVAC systems improve air quality